 Paid reading has become a popular method for content monetization in recent years, as also introduced in the article

-30 Ways to Make Money from a Website.
-So, how can personal websites implement partial content visibility after payment?
-Naibabiji Website Building Notes today introduces the method to set up partial paid content visibility on WordPress websites.
+30 Ways to Make Money with a WebsiteSo, how can we implement partial content visibility after payment on our personal websites?
+Today, Naibabiji will introduce methods to set up partial paid content visibility on WordPress websites.

-Basic Requirements for WordPress Paid Content Reading
+Basic Requirements for WordPress Content Paid Reading

 To achieve content visibility after payment on a website, the following basic conditions must be met: